PaulRoze/AWS-Certified-Cloud-Practitioner/Cloud Foundations and Compute/Compute_Technology_and_Services.md

                 C -- sends notifications to --> D[SNS]
         ```
 - # Lambda vs Fargate
-    - The key here that sets Fargate aprt from Lambda.
+    - The key here is what sets Fargate apart from Lambda.
     Lambda is used for short-lived, event-driven workloads, while Fargate is used for long-running, persistent workloads.
 If you need to run a process that takes more than 15 minutes, you should use Fargate.

         | Service  | Time Limit       |